 In Year R we are currently drawing upon ideas from the 'White Rose' framework as a guide to teaching maths where the key principles of number and visual representations are used to embed understanding.
 This strong approach to the start of their schooling gives children the key concepts on which to build their knowledge.

 We don't use a specific maths 'scheme' in Years 1 or 2.
 Teachers are skilled in researching the most effective way to teach various aspects of maths and children are always excited and engaged in maths sessions.

-In Summer 2019 the percentage of our Y2 children attaining the expected standard or above was greater than the national average.
+In Summer 2019 the percentage of our Year 2 children attaining the expected standard or above was greater than the national average.
 The percentage achieving the greater depth standard was also greater than the national average.

 Here at St Michael's Infant School, we believe that developing a sound understanding of mathematics when children are young is essential.
 We encourage children to become enthusiastic about maths and ready them for the exciting learning journey ahead of them.